eremidio/NUMBER-THEORY-ALGORITHMS/README.md

 Prime Numbers And Computer Methods For Factorization, by Hans Riesel

 Prime Numbers A computational Perspective, by Richard Crandall and Carl Pomerance

+The Joy Of Factoring by Samuel Wagstaff Jr